dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 1. Options in the **Execution settings** section:
     - **Commands** &mdash; By default, it includes the `dbt build --select state:modified+` command.
 This informs dbt Cloud to build only new or changed models and their downstream dependents.
 Importantly, state comparison can only happen when there is a deferred environment selected to compare state to.
 Click **Add command** to add more [commands](/docs/deploy/job-commands)  that you want to be invoked when this job runs.
-    - **Run compare changes** &mdash; LOREM IPSUM Enable to compare changes between job runs.
-When enabled, you can review [Compare](/docs/deploy/run-visibility#compare-tab) dashboard.
-Refer to [Advanced CI](/docs/deploy/continuous-integration#advanced-ci) for more details.
-LOREM IPSUM
+    - **Run compare changes**<Lifecycle status="beta" /> &mdash; Enable this option to compare the last applied state of the production environment (if one exists) with the latest changes from the pull request, and identify what those differences are.
+To review the comparison report, browse to the [Compare tab](/docs/deploy/run-visibility#compare-tab) in the job run's details.
+A summary of the report is also available from the pull request in your Git provider (see [example](#example-ci-report)).
     - **Compare changes against an environment (Deferral)** &mdash; By default, it’s set to the **Production** environment if you created one.
 This option allows dbt Cloud to check the state of the code in the PR against the code running in the deferred environment, so as to only check the modified code, instead of building the full table or the entire DAG.

       :::info